english-reading-club/english-reading-club.github.io/content/news/voting-may-2021.md

 >
 > Source: [Princeton Press](https://press.princeton.edu/books/hardcover/9780691206783/you-are-what-you-read)

-## [Non-fiction Candidate 3] How to Talk So Kids Will Listen & Listen So Kids Will Talk, by Adele Faber and Elaine Mazlish
+## [Non-fiction 3, 370 pages] How to Talk So Kids Will Listen & Listen So Kids Will Talk, by Adele Faber and Elaine Mazlish

 ![cover](https://m.media-amazon.com/images/I/51mgKtaZ0rL.jpg)
-(370 pages)

 > “This parenting book actually made me a better parent.”—Lydia Kiesling, The New York Times
 >